TASTING WHISKY PT 1: SMELL

 Let’s start with the most commonly known contributor to ‘flavor’ – the nose.

-Through his passion for eating and drinking, he explored and revealed the physiological and psychological processes responsible for the perception of taste in his book ‘The physiology of taste’.
+Through his passion for eating and drinking, he explored and revealed the physiological and psychological processes responsible for the perception of taste in his book ‘The Physiology of Taste’.
 It explored the relationship between the nose and mouth, but it wasn’t until the late nineteenth century that Henry T. Fink in ‘The Gastronomic Value of Odors’ highlighted the different roles noses play in the creation of flavor when a person breathes in and out, which is understood to be ortho vs retral nasal perception.

 Imagine you’re walking into a room and encounter a block of smelly cheese.
-You experience an overpowering smell of mould and ammonia; if you’re not a fan of the big boisterous blue you may recoil out the room.
+You experience an overpowering smell of mold and ammonia; if you’re not a fan of the big boisterous blue you may recoil out of the room.
 You put a piece in your mouth, expecting the smell to mirror the taste, but instead you get an unexpected incredibly sweet, creamy flavor.

-Ortho-nasal smell refers to what we’re breathing in through our nostrils – it evokes our sensations and sends signals to our gustrotory system to begin producing digestive juices for what we’re about to indulge in.
+Ortho-nasal smell refers to what we’re breathing in through our nostrils – it evokes our sensations and sends signals to our gustatory system to begin producing digestive juices for what we’re about to indulge in.
 Retro nasal smell, however, is a ‘referred sensation’ – occurring when a sense appears to be in one place but actually arises from another, or a few combined.